 If you cannot get the EHIC for the reasons described above, please check if any of the private health insurances listed below meets your expectations/needs.
 You should not be without any health insurance!

-Non-EU students and EU students who cannot have the EU health insurance card should purchase private insurance from an insurance company.
+I - the students of bachelor's and master's level need to purchase private insurance from an insurance company.
 There is a strict policy in Estonia regarding health insurance coverage during the residence permit and there are limited number of insurance companies suitable for the residence permit.Temporary residence permit is issued for the whole nominal period of studies (bachelor level students have it for three years, master level students for two and etc).
 This means that student needs health insurance coverage for the whole period of studies.
 However, one can still purchase insurance for a year and extend it on time to guarantee continuous medical coverage.

 KindlustusEst - insurance broker who can help with finding suitable insurance.
 It is possible to compare the prices of different insurance (SwissCare and Ergo) providers on their website and sign the contract online.
 No additional fees are charged from students.